India budget offers tax cuts, handouts for poor farmers

 Two top members of a government statistics panel resigned last week, accusing the government of delaying the release of the job data.
 The Indian National Congress and other opposition parties vehemently raised the issue in Parliament on Thursday.

-Rahul Gandhi, the Congress party president, reminded Prime Minister Modi of his promise when he took over as prime minister in 2014 to create 20 million jobs every year.
+Rahul Gandhi, the Congress party president, reminded Modi of his promise when he took over as prime minister in 2014 to create 20 million jobs every year.

 Gurcharan Das, a writer and the former head of Proctor & Gamble in India, said he regretted that Modi had not fulfilled that campaign pledge.
 But he described Friday's budget as "politically very smart."

 The handouts were announced a month after Modi's ruling Bharatiya Janata Party lost power in three key state elections, suggesting he is losing popularity.
-However, BJP is still considered the front-runner in this spring's elections.
+However, BJP is still considered the front-runner in the coming polls.

 Modi's government has highlighted improvements in sanitation and provision of electricity and expansion of public welfare provisions as achievements during his tenure.
 But progress has not been as fast or extensive as promised.